udayvunnam/You-Dont-Know-JS/get-started/ch1.md

 This convenience is a good thing, by the way!
 I'm glad Developer Tools make developers' lives easier!
 I'm glad we have nice UX charms like auto-complete of variables/properties, etc. I'm just pointing out that we can't and shouldn't expect such tools to *always* adhere strictly to the way JS programs are handled, because that's not the purpose of these tools.

-Since such tools vary in behavior from browser to browser, and since they change (sometimes rather frequently), I'm not going to "hardcode" any of the specific details into this text, thereby ensuring this book text is outdated quickly.
+Since such tools vary in behavior from browser to browser, and since they change (sometimes rather frequently), I'm not going to "hardcode" any of the specific details into this text, thereby ensuring this book text isn't outdated quickly.

 But I'll just hint at some examples of quirks that have been true at various points in different JS console environments, to reinforce my point about not assuming native JS behavior while using them: